bxparks/AceSegment/examples/MemoryBenchmark/README.md

   non-virtual, then funneling these methods through just 2 lower-level virtual
   methods: `setPatternAt()` and `getPatternAt()`.
 It also made the implementation of `Tm1637Module` position remapping easier.
+* Extracting `LedModule` from `LedDisplay` saves 10-40 bytes on AVR for `ScanningModule` and `Tm1637Module`, but add about that many bytes for various Writer classes (probably because they have to go though one additional layer of indirect, through the `LedModule`).
+So overall, I think it's a wash.

 ## Results